lisamarieandersson/lisamarieandersson/README.md

 - 👩🏻‍🏫 Currently learning Next.js.
 - 🌱 Studying to become a Front End Developer at Medieinstitutet in Gotenburg, Sweden.
 - 👩🏻‍🎓 Graduating in May 2024.
-- 📫 How to reach me: lisamarie.andersson@gmail.com and lisamarie.andersson@medieinstitutet.se
+- 📫 How to reach me: lisamarie.andersson@gmail.com